Learning is the only way to turn failure into success.

 Museum of Failure is a collection of interesting innovation failures.
 The majority of all innovation projects fail and the museum showcases these failures to provide visitors a fascinating learning experience.

-The collection consists of over sixty failed products and services from around the world.
+The collection consists of over seventy failed products and services from around the world.
 Every item provides unique insight into the risky business of innovation.

 Some examples of the items on display:

 The exhibition is located in downtown Helsingborg, Sweden.
 It is only a short walk from the train station and the ferries from Denmark.
 The exhibition is presented in both Swedish and English, auch auf deutsch.
 There are many restaurants nearby.
 Parking is however a problem, and we recommend trying to find parking around the city park – Google Maps

 We also host evening activities related to failure.
 How about a failed gourmet tasting menu at a fancy restaurant?
 A tasting of failed brews from regional microbreweries?
 Or a world-renowned classic pianist giving a concert of failed music?
 Fuck-up-night talks?
 We welcome any further suggestions.
 The crazier the better…

 Museum of Failure offers guided tours for private groups during regular opening hours.
 The tour explores the exhibition highlights along with the interesting stories behind the items.
 It takes about 45 minutes and the group size is limited to 8 persons.
 Price: 250kr per person, and includes admission.

 This is an exclusive tour with the museum’s director Dr. Samuel West.
 The tour begins with an engaging talk on learning from failure, before exploring the exhibition together.
 The tours may be customized to focus on specific themes or innovation challenges.
 The talk and tour take about 90 minutes and are offered before or after regular opening hours.
 Price: 10,000kr including admission.
 Maximum group size is about 20 persons.